flash62au/WiTcontroller/README.md

 Optionally, edit this to change the mapping of the keypad buttons to specific functions
 8. Upload the sketch  (Select the board type as 'WEMOS LOLIN32 Lite')

+Note: WiFi.h and ESPmDNS.h were automatically installed for me at some point when I installed VSC and Platform.io, but if you are using the Arduino IDE, you may need to install them manually.
 ---

 ## Using WiTController